nathan108642/controlled_assessment/controlled_assement/Report1.md

 ####Pseudo code
 ```
-It will ask for what money you want to convert from.
+It will ask the user what they want to convert from.
 It asks for the numbers 0 to 3.
-This means if the user inputs 0 its pounds, if the user inputs 1 its euros and so on.
+If the user inputs 0 its pounds, if the user inputs 1 its euros and so on.
 After that it then asks what currency you want to convert to.
 Once again it asks the user to input 0 to 3 numbers.
-It then takes the numbers (Rates) and multiplys then together.
+It then takes the numbers hte user iputs and multiplys them together.
-It then prints out the answer.
+It then prints or outputs the answer (curreny).
 The answer is the value of the two numbers you just multiplyed.
-If you enter you want to convert from pounds, to pounds it just prints the number you entered.
+If you enter that you want to convert from pounds, to pounds it just prints the number you entered.
 ```